RedstoneMedia/video_lag_fix/README.md

 Automatically finds and fixes lags in video recordings by detecting duplicate frames and interpolating only the laggy sections using RIFE.

+> **Note:** his tool is not a magic bullet.
+While interpolating large freeze frames in low-motion areas works, high-motion segments with long freezes are difficult to restore.

 ## Usage

 Basic example: